nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `cd`

 #### Reset saved data
 Reset the application data.
-Saved data will be completely erase; iManager will start with a "clean" state.
+Saved data will be completely erase - iManager will start with a "clean" state.
 The default save directory will be use.
 Erased data **CANNOT** be restored.

 Format: `reset`